Ron Troupe

 Ron Troupe is a fictional character appearing in American comic books published by DC Comics.
+Ron Troupe has appeared in several DC Comics media, as such as television series and films.

-Charles Jarman portrayed the character in the first season of the Arrowverse television series Superman & Lois.
+He appears in the DC Universe film Superman, portrayed by Christopher McDonald.

 Publication history

 Ron Troupe debuted in The Adventures of Superman #480 (July 1991) and was created by Jerry Ordway and Tom Grummett.

 Fictional character biography

 Along with Cat Grant, he is one of the most enduring characters of the Daily Planet bullpen created in DC's Post-Crisis Universe.
 He first appeared in The Adventures of Superman #480 (July 1991) where he was turned down for a job at the Daily Planet by acting-editor Sam Foswell.
 In the following issue, he got a job at Colin Thornton's Newstime magazine when Jimmy Olsen was late for his interview.
 Shortly afterwards, he was fired from Newstime and hired by Perry White, who had returned to the Planet.
 During the Reign of the Supermen, White compared Troupe's piece on the Cyborg Superman to the first Superman stories by Lois Lane and Clark Kent.